 A real estate investment group is like a mutual fund that invests in rental properties.
 They are generally used to buy condos and apartment blocks.
 The company buys the properties and then allows others to purchase them and join the group.
 Single investors are able to purchase as many living spaces as they want, but the group is in charge of managing all of them, including handling advertisements and interviews, maintenance, and more.
 The company behind the group takes a share of the rental income to cover their expenses and as payment for their work.

 These groups offer a theoretically safe way to invest in real estate, but they are still just as vulnerable to the fees of the mutual fund industry.
 There is also the potential risk of being scammed.
-Be sure to do your due diligence when buying townhouse as an investment through an investment group.
+Be sure to do your due diligence when buying a townhouse as an investment through an investment group.

 - Consider Flipping Houses